Massif du Mercantour-Argentera: Hydrography

 The French part of the massif corresponds largely to the watersheds of the tributaries on the left bank of the Var (notably the Tinée and the Vésubie) and the right bank of the Roya, (notably the Bévéra).
 On the Italian part, the massif corresponds to the right bank watershed of the Stura di Demonte, up to Cuneo (including in particular its tributaries Gesso and Vermenagna).

 Lakes

 The massif is home to just over 200 lakes, making it one of the territories with the highest lake densities in the French Alpine massifs.
 The origin of these lakes is primarily glacial.
 They are situated in basins that were formed by the erosion of glaciers during the Würm glaciation.

-Major lakes in the French side (with altitudes):
+Major lakes on the French side (with altitudes):